bobjolliffe/dhis2-tools-ng/README.md

 | proxy    | RUNNING | 192.168.0.2 (eth0)  |      | PERSISTENT | 0         |
 +----------+---------+---------------------+------+------------+-----------+
 ```

+You should now be able to access your system by going to https://<your_domain_name>.
+You shoud
+see the default apache2 landing page (more on how to change this below).

+If you encountered errors during the install, the easiest way to restart is just to run
+`./delete_all.sh`.
+This will wipe all your containers and you can try again.

 Note the IP addresses of the containers.
 When we install DHIS2 instances, each instance will also run in its own container and will require its own IP address.
 By convention we suggest creating containers starting at 192.168.0.10 through to 192.168.0.19.
 If you need (and have resources) for more than 10, then you might start giving them different IPs.

 You are now ready to start installing DHIS2 instances.